I'm Adam Steadman

 That breadth matters.
 A single vendor's ecosystem means consistent management, consistent firmware, consistent behaviour across every device.
 Mixed-vendor networks create integration headaches that consume engineering hours and introduce failure points.
 With Peplink, the Balance at head office and the MAX Transit in the field vehicle speak the same language and appear in the same management dashboard.

-Where we have deployed
+Where I have deployed

 Peplink infrastructure deployed across six continents.
 The specific clients and locations are confidential, but the scenarios tell the story.